 The Business Committee had agreed to waive pre-legislative scrutiny at the request of the Minster for Health.
 We will consult on that matter also and revert to the House tomorrow.

 The report in the Irish Examiner today about two members quitting the board of governors in University College Cork because of the lack of funding from Science Foundation Ireland is particularly disappointing.
 I do not know if the Taoiseach is familiar with the issue.
-Professor Douglas Kell, a UK based biochemist, resigned in August because of what he believed to be an utter lack of transparency in the Science Foundation Ireland process and because UCC did not appeal the decision on the Infant Centre which was set up in 2013.
+Professor Douglas Kell, a UK-based biochemist, resigned in August because of what he believed to be an utter lack of transparency in the Science Foundation Ireland process and because UCC did not appeal the decision on the Infant Centre which was set up in 2013.
 This raises fundamental issues about research and sustainability.
-The team there had already received awards from the American Heart Association for its groundbreaking work on the life threatening condition of pre-eclampsia.
+The team there had already received awards from the American Heart Association for its groundbreaking work on the life-threatening condition of pre-eclampsia.
 In the overall context of patient safety and patient safety legislation, it defies logic that we would end very valuable research of this quality.
-Professor Louise Kenny who believes the decision was political stated they had not been given a full explanation as to why their proposal had been rejected.
-Will the Taoiseach to inquire into this matter to see if he can obtain some satisfactory responses for us?
+Professor Louise Kenny, who believes the decision was political, stated they had not been given a full explanation as to why their proposal had been rejected.
+Will the Taoiseach inquire into this matter to see if he can obtain some satisfactory responses for us?

 I understand Science Foundation Ireland decides on how research funding should be allocated and that it does this on a competitive basis.
 When it does, some universities and research centres receive funding, while others, unfortunately, do not.
 I do not believe there is any substance to the suggestion that there is political interference, nor should there be.
 I will, however, ask the Minister to provide a report for the Deputy and Science Foundation Ireland to meet those involved in the Infant Centre to explain why they did not receive the funding on this occasion.

-This morning customers of a number of banks did not receive child benefit and other social welfare payments owing to a systems wide banking issue.
+This morning customers of a number of banks did not receive child benefit and other social welfare payments owing to a systems-wide banking issue.
 I appreciate that it was not an error of the Government, but, of course, it has caused considerable concern and anxiety for many who rely on these payments.
 Will the Taoiseach confirm for the House that the systems error has been corrected and that people have now received their payments and indicate when the investigation by the Department into the error might be finalised and the findings made public?

 I believe it was an issue with the EU payments system but that it has now been resolved.
 All social welfare customers should have received their payments by now, or, if not, they should receive them during the course of the day.
 The Department is monitoring the position, but if any customer is encountering difficulties, he or she is encouraged to contact the community welfare service at his or her local Intreo office.

 Under the Harbours Act, the Minister for Transport, Tourism and Sport is planning to saddle Dún Laoghaire-Rathdown County Council with liabilities of €33.5 million.
 As the sole shareholder, the Minister is signing Dún Laoghaire Port over to the council, which is good in and of itself, but the sting in the tail is that he is adding to the council the liabilities of the port that are estimated at €33 million.
 There is real concern that this level of liabilities will jeopardise a number of schemes which are under way in the council, including in the Cherrywood strategic development zone in which thousands of homes are expected to be built.
-Will the Taoiseach confirm when the decision is to be made and will the Government ensure this level of liabilities will not accrue to the council, as it would cause such an unimaginable demand and impact on its capital programme?
+Will the Taoiseach confirm when the decision is to be made and will the Government ensure this level of liabilities will not accrue to the council?
+It would cause such an unimaginable demand and impact on its capital programme.